thehouseplant/eks-landing-zone/README.md

-# EKS Test
+# EKS Landing Zone

-A test environment for greenfield container image deployments using AWS Elastic Kubernetes Service (EKS)
+A complete production environment for running containerized workloads in AWS, using the Elastic Kubernetes Service (EKS) for orchestratation.

 ## Requirements